aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 This repository contains Aspose.HTML Cloud SDK for .NET source code.
 This SDK allows you to work with Aspose.HTML Cloud REST APIs in your .NET applications quickly and easily, with zero initial cost.

 # Key Features
-* Conversion of HTML document into various formats; PDF, XPS document formats and JPEG, PNG, BMP, TIFF raster graphics formats are supported
+* Conversion of HTML document into various formats; PDF, XPS, Markdown document formats and JPEG, PNG, BMP, TIFF raster graphics formats are supported
 * Conversion of MHTML document into the same formats that are supported for HTML
+* Conversion of HTML document from Web by its URLto MHTML document format
 * Merging HTML/XHTML templates with external data source; XML is supported as source data format
 * Translation of HTML document between various human languages; the following language pairs are currently supported:
 - English to German